Guide - The Best of Park City

 Where to Start

 Round Valley offers the most accessible entry point for new mountain bikers.
 The trail network features smooth surfaces, gentle grades, and consistent sightlines.
 Located minutes from downtown, the area provides quality singletrack without requiring significant fitness or technical skill.
+Round Valley is also one of the first areas to dry out, providing the ability to build skills and fitness early in the season.

 What to look for: Green-rated trails on system maps, which indicate beginner-appropriate terrain.